simonemberton/Introduction_to_Creative_Coding/session_01/README.md

 - Then copy the folder called "empty-example" in the same enclosing folder, rename it to something like "tutorial-1".

+- Go into your newly copied folder and open both index.html and sketch.js in a text editor.
+Brackets or SublimeText are recommended

 ### Task 1 - Ready, setup(); and draw();